Maintenance allowance

 To whom?

-We pay maintenance allowance during enforcement proceedings to a child if the parent obligated to pay maintenance does not do so although they have been ordered by a court judgment to pay maintenance or the parents have concluded an agreement on the payment of maintenance at a notary’s or family mediator’s office.
+Maintenance allowance during enforcement proceedings is provided through a bailiff if the parent obligated to pay maintenance fails to do so, despite maintenance having been ordered by a court, or if the parents have reached an agreement on maintenance payments through a notary or family mediator.

-An application for maintenance allowance on behalf of an underage child is filed by the child’s legal representative.
-A legal representative may be the child’s parent or guardian, including a legal person.
-An adult child can file their application themselves.
+• The application for maintenance allowance on behalf of a minor child is submitted to the bailiff by the child’s legal representative.
+The legal representative can be the child’s parent or guardian, including a legal entity.

 How much?

-The amount of maintenance allowance during enforcement proceedings is up to 200 euros per calendar month for one obliged parent.
+The amount of maintenance allowance during enforcement proceedings is up to 200 euros per month per child.
+The sum depends on the court decision and whether the obligated person has made any payments.

 • Example 1.
 If an obligor has been ordered by a court decision to pay monthly maintenance of 215 euros, the maximum amount of maintenance allowance per month is 200 euros.